Muskegon Community College COVID-19 Dashboard

 MCC Response to the Coronavirus

-- Fall Semester at MCC – During the Fall 2020 Semester, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
+- Winter 2021 Semester at MCC – During the Winter 2021 Semester, our foremost goal is to keep our students, faculty, staff, and college community safe while continuing to provide the high-quality education that has been a Muskegon Community College hallmark for nearly 100 years.
 To view what we are doing to ensure your safety, including the way we will be offering classes, click here.

 - CARES Act and Emergency Grants – Muskegon Community College received $1.12 million from the federal government through the Coronavirus Aid, Relief, and Economic Security (CARES) Act Higher Education Emergency Relief Fund.
 This funding provides emergency grants to students whose lives have been disrupted by COVID-19.
 To find out more, click here.